keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 The <strong>blue solid contours</strong> here indicate the 17 and 19 celsius degree isotherms.
 They indicate the temperature criteria of EDW.
 In June, the EDW stays trapped between seasonal and permanent pycnoclines.
-THE EDW outcropping is prohibited.
+The EDW outcropping is prohibited.

 We started in the summer of 2009.
 The surface water is stratified, <strong>in dark red</strong>.
 Note that 2009-2010 is a strong EDW formation year.